exalens/userguide/docs/datsources/opcua.md

 ### Create the Data Source

 After configuring the server connection details, click the "Create" button.
 This action establishes a persistent client connection with the OPC UA server.
 A confirmation message will appear indicating a successful connection.
 If the connection fails, verify your server URL, authentication details, and network settings, then try again.
-The client will then be responsible for subscribing to variables and sending data to Cortex.

 ![Create Data Source](opcua_img/8.png)